p-b-4/ng-fluentui/projects/ng-fluentui/README.md

 export class PageComponent {}
 ```

-If you're not registering allComponents, then your main.ts should include just the ones you use:
+If you're not registering allComponents, then your `main.ts` file should include just web components you use:
 ```ts
 import {
   provideFluentDesignSystem,